Dr. Patel

 Common Signs of Oral Cancer

-One of the most common signs that oral cancer is present is noticeable changes of the mucosa, which should appear pink and be smooth.
-If this change is present, your periodontist will take a biopsy of the area that is affected, which will then be sent to a laboratory to determine the cause of the change.
+One of the most common signs that oral cancer is present is noticeable changes in the mucosa, which should appear pink and be smooth.
+If this change is present, your periodontist will take a biopsy of the area that is affected area, which will then be sent to a laboratory to determine the cause of the change.
 Once a diagnosis has been reached, your periodontist will discuss treatment options.
-Fortunately, the majority of pathological changes that occur are not life threatening, however the rate of oral cancer diagnoses is increasing, especially among men.
+Fortunately, the majority of pathological changes that occur are not life-threatening, the rate of oral cancer diagnoses is increasing, especially among men.
 If a diagnosis is made early, survivability is approximately 80%.

 Patients who are experiencing any of the following common symptoms of oral cancer should schedule an appointment for an oral cancer screening: